joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 # Fibonacci Sequence

-Fibonacci is a classic problem that shows up as examples in coding or as a problem to solve in a class or possibly on an interview
+Fibonacci is a classic problem that shows up as examples in coding or as a problem to solve in a class or possibly on an interview.
+Since sequence shows up often, it is worthwhile to take the time to gain a solid understanding what the Fibonacci Sequence is and how to calculate it.

-Write a function that prints the nth number in the Fibonacci sequence
+Write a function that prints the nth number in the Fibonacci sequence:

 - `fibonacci(5)`
   - 1, 1, 2, 3, 5